asterisk/documentation/docs/Configuration/Reporting/Channel-Event-Logging-CEL/index.md

 Events
 ======

 While CEL, CDR and AMI are all basically event tracking mechanisms, the events tracked by CEL are focused on a use case for generating billing data.
-The specific events and fields are covered in the **[Asterisk 12 CEL Specification](/Asterisk-12-CEL-Specification).**
+The specific events and fields are covered in the **[Asterisk CEL Specification](CEL-Specification).**

 Historical Information and Changes
 ==================================